 With these slow home sales, it is unlikely that a recovery phase in sales volume to end users (not speculators) will be possible before 2019.

-In the meantime, first tuesday expects a volatile annual increase in auto sales, with both rises and falls from quarter to quarter.
-This condition lasted through 2014 into 2015, and is expected to be followed by more positive movement in home sales volume as potential buyers obtain stable jobs and regain a measure of confidence in the economy.
+In the meantime, first tuesday expects volatile activity in auto sales, with both rises and falls from quarter to quarter.
+This condition lasted through 2014 into 2015, and is expected to be followed by more positive movement in home sales volume as potential buyers obtain stable jobs, consumers regain a measure of confidence in the economy and home constructions increases.

 Speculators and second home owners hoping for a new bubble-economy in the next few years, with skyrocketing sales volume and hyperinflated pricing, will be disappointed.
 The rate of consumer inflation will control home prices (and auto prices) for years to come.
 The declining interest rates experienced over the last 30 years are no longer available to do their asset-inflation magic.